herb-medicne/Meridian-prediction/README.md

     •	4 = ‘Sub’
     •	5 = ‘Ext’
     •	6 = ‘ADME+Ext’
-    •	7 = ‘all the four kinds of Fingerprint’
-    •	8 = ‘ADME and all Fingerprints’
+    •	7 = ‘ADME and all Fingerprints’

 #### 1.3 ‘o’ ( Meridian )

-    •	1 = ‘Lung’
+    •	1 = ‘LUNG’
-    •	2 = ‘Spleen’
+    •	2 = ‘SPLEEN’
-    •	3 = ‘Stomach’
+    •	3 = ‘STOMACH’
-    •	4 = ‘Heart’
+    •	4 = ‘HEART’
-    •	5 = ‘Kidney’
+    •	5 = ‘KIDNEY’
-    •	6 = ‘Larger Intestine’
+    •	6 = ‘LARGE INTESTINE’
-    •	7 = ‘Liver’
+    •	7 = ‘LIVER’

 #### 1.4 ‘f’ ( Output file name for the model evaluation )

 #### 1.5 ‘i’ ( Input file name )

-    •	1 = 'Compound_meridian_features.csv'
+    •	1 = 'herb_feature.csv'
-    •	2 = 'herb_level_after_filteration.csv'
+    •	2 = 'herb_feature_adme_filter.csv'
-    •	3 = 'herb_level_without_filteration.csv'
+    •	3 = 'compound_feature.csv'

-## 2. Compound_meridian_features.csv
+## 2. compound_feature.csv

 This is compound level of Meridian classification and features.
-Here, as the file is too big, we have compressed it to Compound_meridian_features.7z file.
+Here, as the file is too big, we have compressed it to compound_feature.7z file.
 You can uncompree it to Compound_meridian_features.csv.

-## 3. herb_level_after_filteration.csv
+## 3. herb_feature_adme_filter.csv

 This is herb level of Meridian classification and features.
 The feature are calculated by adding all related compounds with good properties together.

-## 4. herb_level_without _filteration.csv
+## 4. herb_feature.csv

 This is herb level of Meridian classification and features.
 The feature are calculated by adding all related compounds together nomatter it is with good properties or not.